-Cost of subscription revenue-Cost of subscription revenue consists primarily of costs associated with hosting and delivery services for our platform to support our subscribers and other users of our subscribers' spatial data, along with our customer support operations.
+Cost of subscription revenue - Cost of subscription revenue consists primarily of costs associated with hosting and delivery services for our platform to support our subscribers and other users of our subscribers' spatial data, along with our customer support operations.
 Cost of subscription revenue also includes amortization of internal-use software and stock-based compensation.

-Cost of license revenue-Cost of license revenue consists primarily of costs associated with data curation and delivery costs associated with providing spatial data to customers.
+Cost of license revenue - Cost of license revenue consists primarily of costs associated with data curation and delivery costs associated with providing spatial data to customers.

-Cost of services revenue-Cost of services revenue consists primarily of costs associated with capture services and costs for add-on features.
+Cost of services revenue - Cost of services revenue consists primarily of costs associated with capture services and costs for add-on features.
 Costs for capture services are primarily attributable to services rendered by third-party technicians that digitally capture spaces on behalf of the applicable customer, as well as administration and support costs associated with managing the program.
-Costs for add-on features are primarily attributable to services rendered by third-party technicians purchased by our subscribers as well as support costs associated with delivering the applications.
+Costs for add-on features are primarily attributable to services rendered by third-party contractors that develop the floor plans or other add-ons applications purchased by our subscribers as well as support costs associated with delivering the applications.

-Cost of product revenue-Cost of product revenue consists primarily of costs associated with the manufacture of our Pro2 and Pro3 Camera, warranty and repair expenses relating to Pro2 and Pro3 Cameras and personnel-related expenses associated with manufacturing employees including salaries, benefits, bonuses, overhead and stock-based compensation.
+Cost of product revenue - Cost of product revenue consists primarily of costs associated with the manufacture of our Pro3 and Pro2 Cameras, warranty and repair expenses relating to Pro3 and Pro2 Cameras and personnel-related expenses associated with manufacturing employees including salaries, benefits, bonuses, overhead and stock-based compensation.
 Cost of product revenue also includes depreciation of property and equipment, costs of acquiring third-party capture devices, and costs associated with shipping devices to customers.